Timothy Schmalz: Matthew 25 series

+Angels Unawares

+The Angels Unawares bronze sculpture - the first sculpture to be installed in St. Peter's Square in centuries - highlights the modern day migrant.
+As his inspiration for the piece, Schmalz used the Bible verse Hebrew 13:2 "Be welcoming to strangers, for many have entertained angels unawares."
+The epic 20 ft sculpture shows a crowd of migrants upon a boat headed towards new horizons, and in the center there is an angel, only identifiable by the wings that rise above the sculpture.

+Be Welcoming

+The Be Welcoming sculpture was created in 2019, inspired by the same scripture text that is the inspiration for the Angels Unawares monument, Hebrews 13:2 "Be welcoming to strangers, many have entertained angels unawares."
+The sculpture shows a weary traveler/pilgrim who visually transform into an angel when the one walks over to the seat that the figure is welcoming the viewer to take.
+According to Schmalz, "Be Welcoming" intends to show that all humanity possesses a spiritual nature resembling angels.
+It reminds us that we can become like angels on our journey through life, and also that spirituality is found only when one is generous to oneself, others and God.
+The sculpture is installed on locations associated with Christian pilgrimages, including El Camino de Santiago in Spain and the St. Padre Pio Shrine in Southern Italy.

+Let the Oppressed Go Free

+After the completion of Angels Unawares, Schmalz was requested by the Vatican to create a sculpture on the theme of human trafficking.
+The work Let the Oppressed Go Free shows almost one hundred victims of human trafficking being freed by the former slave St Josephine Bakhita.
+This massive bronze sculpture is installed in the Shrine of St. Bahkita in Schio, Italy.

+While covering yet another sculpture Schmalz had created at the request of Pope Francis, Mary, Untier of Knots, Vatican Correspondent for the National Catholic Reporter, Christopher White, noted: "Pope Julius II had Michelangelo and Raphael.
+Pope Francis has Timothy Schmalz.

+Secular works

-Although best known for his Homeless Jesus, Schmalz has also created many other pieces.
+Schmalz has also created many secular pieces.
 On October 23, 2015, a 4 m tall statue commemorating Gordon Lightfoot was unveiled in Orillia.
 The statue, Golden Leaves, features young Lightfoot playing guitar surrounded by a ring of maple leaves.
 The leaves each contain an image inspired by one song.
 Schmalz plans to sculpt each leaf and place them along the Lightfoot Trail in Orillia and make duplicates that will be placed at locations fitting for each song.
 A leaf inspired by the song Black Day in July was revealed in Tudhope Park on July 10, 2016, as the second installment in the Gordon Lightfoot Sculpture Park.

 Schmalz also created the Canadian Veterans Memorial.
 Schmalz worked every Canadian Armed Forces uniform into this piece that stretches towards the sky using perspective.
 He also networked through the local paper asking for families to send in images of family or friends who had served in the war.